 Secondary prediction relationship.
 An equation that shows how one or more materials and construction variables are related to at least one predictor variable.
-The equation

-$$S_f = 9.5\sqrt{S_c}$$

-(where $S_f$ is concrete flexural strength, a predictor variable, and $S_c$ is concrete compressive strength) is an example of a secondary relationship.
+The equation $S_f = 9.5\sqrt{S_c}$ (where S_f is concrete flexural strength, a predictor variable, and S_c is concrete compressive strength) is an example of a secondary relationship.

 Materials and construction (M&C) variable.
-A characteristic of materials and/or construction that can be directly or indirectly controlled.
+A characteristic of materials and/or construction that can be controlled directly or indirectly.
 Thickness is an example of an M&C variable that is controlled directly; compressive strength is an example of one controlled indirectly.

 Performance-related M&C variable.
-A characteristic of materials and/or construction that has an influence on pavement performance, either by itself or interactively when in combination with other M&C variables.
+A characteristic of materials or construction, or both, that has an influence on pavement performance, either by itself or interactively when in combination with other M&C variables.
 [Any M&C variable that is a primary or secondary predictor is a performance-related M&C variable.]

 Process control M&C variable.
-A characteristic of materials and/or construction, whose specification enhances the control of another M&C variable.
+A characteristic of materials or construction, or both, whose specification enhances the control of another M&C variable.
 An example of a process control M&C variable is soil moisture content to control density and compaction.

 Surrogate M&C variable.
-A characteristic of materials and/or construction that can be used to substitute for a performance-related M&C variable.
+A characteristic of materials or construction, or both, that can be used to substitute for a performance-related M&C variable.
 For example, concrete compressive strength can be a surrogate for concrete flexural strength.